lucee/lucee-docs/docs/04.guides/06.extensions/01.plugins/page.md

 * **action** - The top level menu item to create.
 If omitted, your plugin will go under a default menu item.
 * **position** - The optional numeric position of where to place the new top level menu item.
-* **Language tag** - Create one of these tags for each language you wish to support.
+* **language tag** - Create one of these tags for each language you wish to support.
 The `key` attribute specifies the language.
  * **group tag** - This specifies the top level group to create your new menu item under
  * **title tag** - This is the human-readable menu name to create.
  * **description tag** - This text will automatically appear at the top of your views.